DamilolaeO/protein_mutation_analysis/README.md

 ## Author
 **Damilola Ogungbemi**
-MSc Biotechnology | Aspiring Data Scientist | *Passionate about using data for public good in healthcare and policy*.
+MSc Biotechnology | Data Scientist | *Passionate about using data for public good in healthcare and policy*.